methods/tdse-accessForce-bids-api/README.md

 # tdse-accessForce-bids-api
 # API Documentation

-This API provides a simple "Hello World" message.
+This API provides an endpoint to post a new bid document.

 ## Prerequisites